w5688414/keras-aichallenger-2018-plant-recognition/README.md

 python train.py --model_name=resnet34
 ```
 ## inference
-before you use the following command, you should manually add one line code to load your trained model, for example:
+before you use the following command, you should manually add one line code in the reference.py,  to load your trained model, for example:

 model=load_model('./trained_model/resnet34/resnet34.54-0.8773.hdf5')